Porsche Panamera Sport Turismo hybrid practicality & boot space

 |Length||Width||Height||Boot volume (seats up)|

-The Panamera Sport Turismo is the practical Panamera, but that doesn’t mean it rivals a Range Rover Sport for outright space and versatility, and even more logical alternatives such as the Audi A7 and Mercedes CLS are roomier.
+The Panamera Sport Turismo is the practical Panamera, but that doesn’t mean it rivals a Range Rover Sport for outright space and versatility, and even more logical alternatives such as the Audi A7 are roomier.

 Having said that, the Panamera Sport Turismo hybrid does get a 425-litre boot that’s long enough to challenge a shorter person trying to retrieve something from its furthest depths, while a pair of adults will be comfortable in the two back seats.
 It's a pain that there’s no dedicated cable storage, though.